jeju5/management/cs/aws/aws_developer.md

     * you can create SecureString parameters
     * plainText as parameterName, KMS encryptedValue as parameterValue
     * SSM uses AWS KMS to encrypt and decrypt the parameter values of Secure String parameters.

+* AWS Secrets Manager
+  * AWS Secrets Managers stores your confidential information.
+It is similar to SSM but has more ability such as 'secrets rotation' & 'password generation'.

 * Default AWS SDK Region = US-EAST-1